Why Fractional Distillation Is Used

 Fractional distillation is a process used to separate mixtures of liquids into their individual components.
 This is done by heating the mixture and collecting the vapor created as it passes through a distilling column.
 As the vapor passes through the column, it condenses and different liquids are collected at different temperatures.
 This process works because each component of the mixture has a different boiling point, allowing them to be separated from one another.
 Fractional distillation is used in many industries, including oil refining, petrochemicals, and pharmaceuticals.
 It is also used in laboratory settings for research and analysis purposes.

-See also Why Distilled Water Is Not Suitable For Drinking
+See also Is Distilled Water Soft

 In oil refining, fractional distillation is used to separate crude oil into its various components such as gasoline, kerosene, diesel fuel, and lubricating oils.
 These components have different boiling points so they can be easily separated in the fractionating column.
 In petrochemicals, fractional distillation is used to produce a wide range of products such as ethylene and propylene for plastics production.
 In pharmaceuticals, fractional distillation is used to extract essential oils from plants for use in medicines and fragrances.